-This section will take you through the process of encoding a linear program in Analytica Optimizer.
-The model you create here is included in the Example Models/Optimizer Examples directory installed with Analytica under the name Two Mines.ANA.
-The problem you will encode is described as follows:
+This section shows you the process of encoding a linear program in Analytica Optimizer.
+The model you create here is included in the Example Models/Optimizer

+Examples directory installed with Analytica under the name Two Mines.ana.
+This is the problem you will encode:

-The Two Mines Company owns two different mines that produce an ore which, after being crushed, is graded into three classes: high, medium and low-grade.
-The company has contracted to provide a smelting plant with 12 tons of high-grade, 8 tons of mediumgrade and 24 tons of low-grade ore per week.
+The Two Mines Company owns two different mines that produce an ore that, after being crushed, is graded into three classes: high, medium, and low-grade.
+The company has contracted to provide a smelting plant with 12 tons of high-grade, 8 tons of medium-grade, and 24 tons of low-grade ore per week.
 The two mines have different operating characteristics as detailed below.